Elbert H. Neese, Jr. Professorship in Economics

 Palmer has had many roles since joining Beloit College in 1992.
 He has taught courses in microeconomics, macroeconomics, accounting, finance, comparative economic systems, international comparisons of industrial firms, managerial economics, the Chinese economy, and energy and environmental economics.
 Most recently, he developed a new course, The Life and Financial Planning Workshop, an interdisciplinary course open to any junior or senior.
 The course helps students identify the key financial decisions they will face following graduation, gives them the analytical tools to make wealth- and life-enhancing decisions and helps them recognize potential entrepreneurial opportunities in choosing their life and career paths.

-Previous Neese Chairs include Emily Chamlee-Wright, now Provost and Dean at Washington College, Joshua Hall, now a tenured professor in the Department of Economics at West Virginia University, and Arielle John, now Advisor to the Minister of Communications in the Government of Trinidad and Tobago.
+Previous Neese Chairs include Emily Chamlee-Wright, now President and CEO, Institute for Humane Studies, Joshua Hall now Associate Professor and Director, Center for Free Enterprise at West Virginia University, and Arielle John, now Advisor to the Minister of Communications in the Government of Trinidad and Tobago.